jepras/source-graph/worklog.md

 Open questions
 - Should category be more like tags?
 So items can have multiple tags at a given time?
 - How do we add similarity between items?
 For example, Abbey Road is made by The Beatles, but wouldn't show in "influenced by".
+- When new items are added to the graph, how should the cluster categories then be defined?
+From early main item to next main item?

 Bugs found
 - We need to be able to insert years before 0.